 This lemon chicken piccata is topped with a lemon butter sauce and capers.
 It's perfect served over pasta with fresh lemon slices.
+This is a perfect weeknight meal that is easy and delicious.

 Chicken piccata served over pasta is hands-down one of my favorite chicken recipes.
 Lightly breaded and lightly fried chicken covered in a lemon butter sauce with capers?
 Sign me up.